rvpanoz/soundload/README.md

 # Soundload

-Desktop application build with React and Electron.
-A simple soundcloud client for downloading tracks and finding related items.
+Cross platform desktop app.
+Using electron and React for UI.
+It's a simple Soundcloud client for searching, downloading tracks and finding related items. via Soundcloud API.

 ## Requirements